-- Use only water to clean the surfaces of the components. - Never clean the system using acids, bases or other cleaning agents containing acid.
+- Use only water (a damp cloth) to clean the surfaces of the components. - Never clean the system using acids, bases or other cleaning agents containing acid.

 Acids and bases may cause significant property damage to the system and its components.